awsdocs/amazon-sagemaker-developer-guide/doc_source/fact-machines-howitworks.md

 ![\[An image containing the equation for square loss.\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/FM2.jpg)

-For a classification task, the model is trained by minimizing the crosss entropy loss, also known as the log loss:
+For a classification task, the model is trained by minimizing the cross entropy loss, also known as the log loss:

 ![\[An image containing the equation for log loss.\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/FM3.jpg)